Tomuos/Tomuos/README.md

 [![Binance x School of Code Talk](https://github.com/Tomuos/Tomuos/raw/main/BinanceTalk.png)](https://www.binance.com/en/live/video?roomId=2150403)

+---
+A brief summary

+- Binance charity partnered with the School of Code
+- we were invited to chat to them about what it's like getting into the school of code
+- You will see demos for apps made by the Kindr team and 8Bit

+---

-A bit about Team kindr:
+## A bit about Team kindr:

 <h2>Naomi</h2>
 I had the privilege of collaborating with Naomi on our final project at the School of Code.
 Naomi is a full-stack developer who brings an infectious positivity and unwavering dedication to her work.
 Not only is she an exceptional coder, but her team spirit is also invaluable.
 She consistently contributed innovative solutions and helped optimize our workflow through her organized approach.
 Naomi has a unique ability to make everyone feel valued while still pushing for high-quality results.
 She's the type of team member that elevates everyone around her, and I would relish the opportunity to work with her again.